Sometimes, and in small doses, a little stress is good for you.

 Make sure you’re covered

-Working long hours impacts your performance.
+The impact of long working hours can affect your performance.
 And the fatigue which comes with drawn-out periods of overwork means there’s more risk you might make a mistake.
 That could cost you.

 Professional indemnity insurance covers you if clients claim you’ve made a mistake.
 Even if you haven’t.
 It pays to fix what’s gone wrong, your legal costs and compensates your customers.